felipesere/dotter/README.md

 # Welcome to Dotter!

+> This is wishful documentation.
+Dotter does not yet do all of these things.

 Think ansible, but smaller and no outside dependencies that `dotter` can't install itself.

 Currently it only installs `homebrew` if its not found.